 - Weight: n/a

-The fore/aft movement of 5.51 in (14 cm) is enough to improve your riding comfort and add another dimension.
+The fore/aft movement of 5.51 inches (14 cm) is enough to improve your riding comfort and add another dimension.
+Setting up should be easier thanks to the built-in circular spirit level, but frankly, a longer spirit level works better.

+I like the strategically placed handles, which make manipulation easier.
+You will appreciate that, especially if you don’t have a permanent training space.
 The OmniRocker Plate comes fully assembled.
-You just need to add your trainer and start riding.
-Unfortunately, it is available in the UK only.
+You just need to mount your trainer and start riding.
+Unfortunately, it is only sold in the UK.
+International shipping is unavailable.

 Tacx NEO Motion Plates (Best ‘Rocker Plate’ for the Tacx NEO Trainers)